Impact, Muang Thong Thani

 Impact, Muang Thong Thani (ศูนย์แสดงสินค้าและการประชุม อิมแพ็ค เมืองทองธานี) is a commercial complex consisting of the Impact Arena, a convention centre, and exhibition halls, located in Muang Thong Thani in Pak Kret District of Nonthaburi Province, a northern suburb of Bangkok, Thailand.

-It has been considered as the second largest exhibition and convention venue in Asia with an indoor floor space of over 140,000 sqm.
+It has been considered as the second largest exhibition and convention venue in Asia with an indoor floor space of over 140,000 m^{2}.
 Its Challenger Hall is currently the world's largest column-free exhibition hall.
 The venue hosts over 490 events and welcomes over 15 million visitors each year.

 History

 Impact, Muang Thong Thani originated as the Muang Thong Thani Sports Complex, built for the 1998 Asian Games by real estate developer Bangkok Land.
 Bangkok Land is the developer of Muang Thong Thani, a real estate development envisioned in 1989 as a satellite city of Bangkok.
 It grew rapidly among Thailand's economic boom of the early 1990s, but became ruined financially when the bubble burst in the lead-up to the 1997 Asian financial crisis.

 Bangkok Land had been selected as a venue for the games before the crisis, and there were concerns whether it would be able to finish the construction on time.
 It was completed less than a month before the games began in December 1998.
 The Muang Thong Thani Sports Complex hosted boxing, weightlifting, billiards & snooker, gymnastics, volleyball, tennis and rugby competitions.

 Following the conclusion of the games, Bangkok Land redeveloped part of the sports complex as a convention and exhibition center, renaming it the Impact Exhibition Center in 1999.
 At the time, the entire venue comprised what is now Impact Arena and the first four halls of Impact Exhibition Center.
 The weightlifting and rugby venues, now Thunder Dome and Thunderdome Stadium, had their ownership contractually transferred to the Sports Authority of Thailand.

 The Impact Convention Center was built in 2000, while the expansion of IMPACT Exhibition Center was completed in 2003.
 The column-free Impact Challenger exhibition halls were completed in early 2006.
 Spanning 60,000 sqm, the Impact Challenger Halls are presently the world's biggest column-free exhibition halls.